-Her facebook page had a few hundred followers made up of mostly friends and family.
-She assumed everyone on her page was her client audience this is often not the case especially when its mostly liked by your family.
+Her Facebook page had a few hundred followers made up of mostly friends and family.
+She assumed everyone on her page was her client audience this is often not the case especially when it’s mostly liked by your family.

-Nancy isn’t the only naive therapist I have came across.
+Nancy isn’t the only naive therapist I have come across with no clients.
 I have met hundreds of naive therapists and coaches over the last 20 years.
 This has rapidly increased with the rapid growth of social media and online businesses.
 I meet many people who became healers or coaches because they actually thought it was an easy way to make a large income.
 Too many people arrive in the healing and coaching industry thinking they will get hundreds of regular paying clients without investment or effort.

-Now, every single holistic business is different, some therapy businesses owners have it easier than others.
-Every type of therapist, area, location, product, service and even who your ideal clients is unique.
-Which can play a huge part in what you have to invest.
+Now, every single holistic business is different, some therapy business owners have it easier than others.
+Every type of therapist, area, location, product, service, and even your ideal client is unique.
+Which can play a huge part in what time, energy, and money you have to invest.

 Now, most traditional businesses will have an initial investment.
-Which is usually a loan, savings or grant that is used for buying business resources, equipment, and marketing to get the business up.
-If you are simply not in that position, you have to be prepared to re-invest at least some of the money you get from your paying clients to get new clients.
-That is what you call necessary for business growth.
-Now at the initial stages this can be 50-100% of what you get in and as you become more established from 10% up.
+Which is usually a loan, savings, or grant that is used for buying business resources, equipment, and marketing to get the business up.
+If you are simply not in that position, you have to be prepared to re-invest at least some of the money you get from your paying clients into attracting new clients.
+That is a necessary element of business growth.
+Now at the initial stages, this can be 50-100% of what you get in and as you become more established from 10% up.

 This case study represents a typical client, a lot of what is mentioned is based on real clients I speak to regularly.
-But many specifics have been changed to protect clients details.
+But many specifics have been changed to protect clients’ details.

 Unsure Who Your Ideal Client Audience Is

-Those clients who want, need and will buy your services.
+Those clients who want, need, and will buy your services.

 If you aren’t getting enough clients, you probably don’t know who your ideal audience is